OpenMined/courses/CODE_OF_CONDUCT.md

 By signing up for OpenMined courses, you agree to:

-* Cultivating a positive, supportive learning environment;
+* Cultivate a positive, supportive learning environment;

-* Using welcoming and inclusive language;
+* Use welcoming and inclusive language;

-* Being respectful of differing viewpoints and experiences;
+* Be respectful of differing viewpoints and experiences;

-* Focusing on what is best for the community;
+* Focus on what is best for the community;

-* Showing empathy towards other students and members of the OpenMined community;
+* Show empathy towards other students and members of the OpenMined community;

-* Communicating respectfully and considerately with all students and members of the OpenMined community;
+* Communicate respectfully and considerately with all students and members of the OpenMined community;

-* Not sharing content that is obscene, illicit, threatening, or discriminatory;
+* Not share content that is obscene, illicit, threatening, or discriminatory;

-* Contributing constructively to discussions with fellow community members; and
+* Contribute constructively to discussions with fellow community members; and

-* Notifying OpenMined immediately if you become aware of violations to the code at andrew@openmined.org.
+* Notify OpenMined immediately if you become aware of violations to the code at andrew@openmined.org.

 ## Examples of Inappropriate Behaviors